chumnend/doodle-it/packages/doodle-it-api/README.md

 ## Setup

-### Prerequistes
-- Node.js
-- npm
-- MongoDB

-### Configuration
-1) Install dependencies with `yarn install`
-2) Copy the file env.example and rename it .env.
+Copy the file env.example and rename it .env.
 This file contains the name of required environment variables needed for the application to work.

 ```
 NODE_ENV=           # 'development' or 'production'